-In West Africa and the Middle East, current and past ethnic and political conflicts, as well as natural disasters and health epidemics, have enduring effects on local communities.
+In West Africa, current and past ethnic and political conflicts, as well as natural disasters and health epidemics, have enduring effects on local communities.
 Many refugee and displaced children and youth live in deep poverty and deal with trauma on a daily basis.
 Across the region, underprivileged communities of all sorts continue to fight for access to quality education and other social services.

 These challenges are compounded for girls.
 Forced early marriage, female genital mutilation/cutting, and gender-based violence persist and are often deeply rooted in traditional cultures and norms, particularly in East Africa.
 East Africa is also home to millions of impoverished rural children, and in East and southern Africa, many communities continue to grapple with the spread and impact of HIV/AIDS.

 Despite these pressing challenges, social and economic transformations are underway in this dynamic and promising region.
 Enormous progress has been made in recent years, and our partners ensure that children and youth can participate as new opportunities emerge.

 At GFC, we link philanthropic capital to the local heroes who create these opportunities in the heart of their communities.
 Guided by the Sustainable Development Goals, these outstanding organizations use holistic and integrated interventions to change children’s lives.
 Programs include comprehensive early childhood care and development, quality girls’ education and empowerment, safe spaces and transitional homes for children affected by trauma and abuse, and vocational, leadership, and life skills training for child laborers, trafficked youth, and other vulnerable populations.